 It is no secret that whether single or married when a relationship hits a snag, the dreaded words are these: "We need to talk."
 Sometimes the talk is about the relationship and how it is progressing.
 But new research in the Journal of Social Relationships points to another important discussion, the one about sexual history.
 Despite being aware of the value of disclosure, the new report found deception in 60 percent of participants.

 With nearly half of all sexually transmitted diseases affecting 15 to 24 year olds, the simple question is this: Are you disclosing your sexual history to your partner?
 Sean M. Horan, Ph.D., at Texas State University, recently studied the importance of communication and disclosure as a method of prevention.
 The CDC noted in a recent update that "sexual risk behaviors place adolescents at risk for HIV infection, other sexually transmitted diseases (STDs), and unintended pregnancy."
+Further understanding sexual communication.
 The full chart is here: CDC Sex Behaviors.

 Because of the alarming rate of infections affecting young people, there was a media push advocating for testing several years ago seen from MTV to The Colbert Report.
 With CDC estimates that chlamydia is the most commonly reported sexually transmitted disease in the country, Stephen Colbert pointed out: "Chlamydia is not a flower."
 To Condoms: With Love and No Thanks to Controversy.
 Testing is important and testing together with one's partner, helps with the honesty factor.